rakesh-kumar-t/LoginRegisterMVC/README.md

 # Simple Login and Register Project using MVC in ASP.net
 #### This contains a simple Login and Register codes in MVC Asp.net.
 The data is made using codefirst approach.
 Just pull and run it with Visual studio , you should be ready to go.
-Just pull the Project, and put it in visual studio and you should be ready to go
+Just pull the Project, and put it in visual studio,clean the solution and you should be ready to go
 prerequisites:
 * Windows OS
 * Visual studio 2017 or later